Methodology

 This study has several important caveats:

-- Static HTML only: We analyzed script tags present in the initial HTML response.
+- Static HTML only: we analyzed script tags present in the initial HTML response.
 Scripts injected dynamically by JavaScript (including everything loaded via Google Tag Manager) are not captured.
 The actual third-party footprint for most sites is larger than reported.

-- No performance measurement: We counted scripts and domains but did not measure their impact on page load time, Total Blocking Time, or Largest Contentful Paint.
+- No performance measurement: we counted scripts and domains but did not measure their impact on page load time, Total Blocking Time, or Largest Contentful Paint.
 A single large render-blocking script can be worse than five small async scripts.

-- Categorization is approximate: Domains like cdnjs.cloudflare.com host thousands of different libraries.
+- Categorization is approximate: domains like cdnjs.cloudflare.com host thousands of different libraries.
 We categorized by the domain's primary purpose, but the actual script loaded may serve a different function.